bolumclol/lab1-git-race/description.md

 ## Controller

-The file `src/main/controller/HelloController.kts` contains the implementation of the controller of this web application following the MVC pattern.
+The directory `src/main/controller/` contains the implementation of the controller of this web application following the MVC pattern.
-The handler function `welcome()` serves the view `src/main/resources/templates/welcome.html`.
+The handler function `welcome()` in `src/main/controller/HelloController.kts` serves the view `src/main/resources/templates/welcome.html`.
+The handler function `date()` in `src/main/controller/DataController.kts` serves the view `src/main/resources/templates/date.ftlh`.

 ## Error